MileHacker Logo

 Accessible Locations Within Day-Trip Distance

-Peña de Bernal (approx. 1 hour drive): This massive monolith, among the world's's largest, offers hiking and stunning views.
-The town at its peak base is charming.
+Peña de Bernal (approx. 1 hour drive): This massive monolith, one of the globe's's largest, offers hiking plus gorgeous scenery.
+The town at its base is charming.

 More Nearby Gems

-• San Sebastián Bernal (approx. AN hour's drive): The town found immediately at the base of Peña de Bernal, featuring artisan shops and local eateries.
+• San Sebastián Bernal (approx. A sixty-minute drive): The town found immediately at the base of Peña de Bernal, featuring artisan shops and local eateries.

-• San Miguel de Allende (approx. 1.A 5-hour car journey): A larger, highly popular UNESCO World Heritage city, known for Architecture from the baroque period and an art scene.
+• San Miguel de Allende (approx. 1.A 5-hour car journey): A larger, highly popular UNESCO World Heritage city, known for Baroque architecture and an art scene.

-• Guanajuato (approx. 2 hours drive): Another stunning UNESCO World Heritage city, famous for colorful colonial houses and unique underground tunnels.
+• Guanajuato (approx. A two-hour drive): Another stunning UNESCO World Heritage city, famous for colorful colonial houses and unique underground tunnels.

 • Amealco de Bonfil (approx. 1.A five-hour drive): A "Pueblo Mágico" known for its traditional Lelé dolls.